 - They are also called Hot Lights, because they are incredibly hot when used due to the high wattage.

 - The amount of energy they use VS the amount of light they emit is extremely inefficient.

-- They do not last very long.
+- They do not last very long at all.
 In fact, some bulbs say they last a total of 50-60 hours – but that is a bunch of malarkey.
+It’s much less.

 - Several countries have outlawed these bulbs because of how inefficient they are, including the specialty photo bulbs.

 - They are very delicate, and the filaments can get damaged easily in shipping.

 - These lights have a WB from 3000-3400 so you can’t mix them with daylight, unless you gel them.